franciscovillaescusa/Quijote-simulations/docs/source/df.rst

 .. warning::

-   Density fields with a large number of voxels occupy a significant amount of disk space, so they may not be available in our public data.
-However, constructing these fields are straightforward and it can be done directly in binder, so there is no need to download and process the data.
+   Density fields with a large number of voxels occupy a significant amount of disk space, so they may not be available.
+However, constructing these fields is straightforward and it can be done directly on binder; thus, there is no need to download and process the data.
 We have examples of how to create these density fields directly on binder in :ref:`tutorials`.